CSCfi/metadata-submitter/docs/test.rst

 is executed, according to its defined ``scope``.
 Statements before a ``yield`` statement function as a ``Setup``, and statements after are ``Teardown``.
 When there's no ``yield``, there's no teardown either, only setup.

+Running the tests without cleaning the database use the ``--nocleanup`` option, as follows:

+- ``pytest --nocleanup tests/integration`` for the whole test suite;
+- ``pytest --nocleanup tests/integration/test_module.py::TestClass::test_method`` for specific tests.

+Note that this option might cause some tests to fail and it is only recommended for debugging the data from the integration tests.

 Debugging tests
 ~~~~~~~~~~~~~~~